arc-language/parser/README.md

 	// ExitMapEntry is called when exiting the mapEntry production.
 	ExitMapEntry(c *MapEntryContext)

+	// ExitStructLiteral is called when exiting the structLiteral production.
+	ExitStructLiteral(c *StructLiteralContext)

+	// ExitFieldInit is called when exiting the fieldInit production.
+	ExitFieldInit(c *FieldInitContext)

 	// ExitArgumentList is called when exiting the argumentList production.
 	ExitArgumentList(c *ArgumentListContext)

+	// ExitCastExpression is called when exiting the castExpression production.
+	ExitCastExpression(c *CastExpressionContext)

+	// ExitAllocaExpression is called when exiting the allocaExpression production.
+	ExitAllocaExpression(c *AllocaExpressionContext)
 }
     ArcParserListener is a complete listener for a parse tree produced by ArcParser.